Skip to main content

 Before saving, dry-run your config through validation.
 The validate endpoint always returns 200 OK — check the valid field:

-curl -X POST https://api.usenexio.com/api/v1/engines/auto-home-pl/config/validate \
+curl -X POST https://api.usenexio.com/api/v1/engines/my-engine/config/validate \

 -H "Authorization: Bearer $NEXIO_API_KEY" \